Worst-Case Services and State-Based Scheduling: Feasible Schedules

-According to Theorem \ref{T:FP}, to select a feasible schedule, we can first select a feasible $\mu$, which fixes the total service, and then select $d_\mu^{[\Omega]}$ from $\mb{P}(\beta_\mu)$.
-But what does it mean by selecting different points from $\mb{P}(\beta_\mu)$?
-Let us start with its vertices.
-Recall that, given $\pi\in\Pi^\Omega$, the vertex identified by it is $v_\pi^{[\Omega]}(\beta_\mu)$.
-It is immediate from (\ref{E:vertexSum}) and (\ref{E:permuBetaMu}) that
+According to Theorem~\ref{T:FP}, one way to select a feasible schedule is to first select a feasible $\mu$, which fixes the total service, and then select $d_\mu^{[\Omega]}$ from $\mb{P}(\beta_\mu)$.
+To see how these selections can be used to, for instance, enforce a desired service priority or fairness objective, it is helpful to examine how service is distributed at $\mb{P}(\beta_\mu)$'s vertices.